-While flipping through the Ottolenghi cookbook, I instantly fell in love with this apple cake with maple cream cheese frosting.
+While flipping through the Ottolenghi cookbook, I instantly fell in love with this apple cake with maple cream cheese frosting recipe.
 Fruit cakes are high up on my ‘favorite food’ list and I simply couldn’t resist the sound of the maple syrup and cream cheese combo.

 apple cake with maple cream cheese frosting

-- 4 apples (Bramley, Golden Delicous or Red Cripps), cored, peeled and cut into 1 cm dice
+- 4 apples Bramley, Golden Delicious or Red Cripps, cored, peeled, and cut into 1 cm dice

 - 1/2 t baking powder

 - 1 1/4 t baking soda

 - 120 ml sunflower oil or olive oil